A few days ago, Abu Amin asked me (via Twitter) how I do my personal experiments.

 When Debugging Techniques, Go From Most Useful Hypothesis to Least Useful

 Sometimes the self improvement techniques that you try don’t work.
 For instance, let’s say that you’ve read Deep Work, and you’re trying to apply Cal Newport’s method of ‘taking breaks from focus’.
-You find this particularly difficult to implement.
-You’ve failed a lot over the past few weeks.
-What do you do?
+When I tried this, I found it particularly difficult to implement.
+I failed a lot over a period of three weeks.
+If you were in my shoes, what would you do?

 Most people would come up with a number of possible hypotheses for their failure.
 They would guess: